nugget110/portainer-app-templates/README.md

 # portainer-app-templates
-App Templates for portainer for various games
+App Templates for portainer for various purposes